akersh-s/sample-skill-nodejs-sauce-boss/content/4-databinding/a-storyboard.md

 ![Steps 2.1 to 2.4](/images/a2-e02_01-05.gif)

-At this point we’ve created an APL Document that has an image and an Alexa header hardcoded to **pizza sauce**.
+At this point we’ve created an APL Document that has an Alexa header hardcoded to **How to make Pizza Sauce**.

 Let’s add a few additional components for when a user says, "tell me more about pizza sauce."
-We want to show image of the sauce and the recipe.
+We want to show an image of the sauce and the recipe.
 Next we will add an image component and text component to our APL Document.
 Let’s start with the image component.

-**2.5** In the code editor, go to **line 77** and paste the following **JSON** snippet into your template.
+**2.5** In the code editor, go to **line 77**, and on a new line paste the following **JSON** snippet into your template.

 **Image Component.**